tonethar/IGME-330-Master/notes/HW-cage-clicker-4.md

     - "Proud Underachiever" (ended the game with an overall negative score)
     - "Militant Underachiever" (completed every level with a negative score)

-4. Change the goal of the game
+4. **Change the goal of the game:**
 Could you use this basic mechanic, but create a different kind of game?
 - a Math game where an answer is displayed, and the player has to click on all the correct equations
-- a trivia style game ala "You Don't Know Jack"-ish
+- a trivia style game - "You Don't Know Jack"-ish